rflynn/spill-chick/README.txt

 Author: Ryan Flynn <parseerror+spill-chick@gmail.com>

-spill-chick is a language entropy fighter.
+spill-chick is a statistical text entropy fighter inspired by 'Ode To My Spell Checker'.

 There are all sorts of typing errors one can make.

-Most cannot be caught with dictionary-based checkers and hard-coded grammar checkers.
+Most cannot be caught with traditional spelling/grammar checkers.

 Some examples:
 	misspelling producing a valid word ..........
 I hop my code works